Schedule online now - appointments available.

 State of the art high-tech digital x-rays

 The ADA recommends having dental x-rays performed twice a year.
-At Sachar Dental, our philosophy is to do x-rays only once a year and more if it becomes necessary due to dental problems, and also more for high risk patients.
+At Sachar Dental NYC, our philosophy is to do x-rays only once a year and more if it becomes necessary due to dental problems, and also more for high risk patients.
 Although our state of the art, high-tech digital dental x-ray units put out very little radiation, our philosophy is to avoid exposure to radiation as much as possible.
 Dental x-rays are important in order to identify problems that cannot be seen by our dentists during their clinical examination.

 Although the ADA recommends x-rays to be performed twice a year, At Sachar Dental our philosophy is to x-rays only once a year.
 If it becomes necessary to do x-rays more often due to dental problems, or for high risk patients, we can do them more often.
 However, our philosophy is to reduce the amount of exposure to radiation even though our new digital x-rays put out very little radiation.
 Digital x-rays allow the dentists to identify problems that cannot be seen during a clinical examination by itself.

 Why get a dental teeth cleaning twice a year?

 At Sachar Dental NYC, we follow the American Dental Association (ADA) guidelines to recommend that our patients come in twice a year for dental cleanings and dental checkups.

 Many problems can be diagnosed during a regular checkup and cleaning visit.
 Catching problems early allow us to perform prevention instead of letting problems progress to the point where they need more invasive procedures.
 Preventative medicine will help avoid potentially more serious dental problems and more invasive procedures that can get costly.

 Skipping professional dental cleanings can lead to bad breath and poor oral hygiene which may have serious implications on overall health, including cardiovascular health.